13 Fire Pit Tools to Safely Keep the Warmth Ablaze

 The ideal height for a poker stick is around 46 inches—this lets you accomplish stoking or moving logs while staying safe.
 The longer the poker stick, the safer you’re going to be.

 However, there are many types and lengths of poker sticks available, so finding the ideal height for your reach, comfort, and convenience is easy.
+Understanding how to use a fire poker isn't as obvious as it seems either.

 Fire pit pokers are especially essential when you want to bank a fire to keep it burning through the night, ensuring that enough air is reaching the coals to keep them burning bright and hot.
 We've written about how to bank a fire here if you're interested.